Kotochleb/kalman-filter/README.md

 # kalman-filter

 The project was made for statistics course at university.
-It's goal was to simulate one of simplest mobile robot's model.
+Its goal was to simulate one of simplest mobile robot's model.
 In this case robot was driving only in straight line.
-System input was it's acceleration and observed state was velocity.
+System input was its acceleration and observed state was velocity.

 ## State space matrices

-Robot was represented with following matrices:
+Robot was represented by following matrices:

 <p align="center">